ruhanesaar/neon-lang/README.md

 3. `cargo run --release -- neocomp <neon_file> <output_file>`

 ## How it works
-You wont usually need to modify or see the compiled binary.
+You wont usually need to modify or see the compiled binary (but if you want to, you can use a hex editor like [Hexed.it](https://hexed.it/)).

 The compiler reads the Neon file line by line, and converts it into a binary format.